obsidian0/NSI-MULTI-TOOL-Gang-Nuker/README.md

-i saw ingi and dukkeoy has skidded this tool and just gave them selves credits? but WTF? it isnt theres? its just gang nuker
+i saw ingi and kosmo has skidded this tool and just gave them selves credits? but WTF? it isnt theres? its just gang nuker